Rakdoslover/javascript-game-1/README.md

 ## Sources
 ### Code Institutes Lessons
 Went back over most of the lessons on the Javascript and some things for the HTMl/CSS to get through the main content of the site.
+I've also used the template made by CI published on Github as a layout, can be found here [GitHub](https://github.com/Code-Institute-Solutions/love-running-2.0-sourcecode).

 ### Youtube Tutorials
 Watched a couple of youtube videos to get some tips on how to start off the javescript